 Customer discovery interviews are conducted with potential customers to gain insight into their perspective, pain points, purchasing habits, and so forth.
 Interviews also generate empathy between the customer and the entrepreneur to aid the design and ideation process.
-The best interviews help narrow down the target market and provide a deep understanding of what causes a market need and the underlying psychology of the customer.
+The best interviews help narrow the target market and provide a deep understanding of what causes a market need, and of the underlying psychology of the customer.

 Typical rounds of customer discovery interviews require at least five separate interviews with individual customers, but some entrepreneurs advocate doing as many as 100 before drawing a conclusion.

-The time commitment can entail as little as 15 minutes per interview for consumer products to a 2 hour conversation for B2B sales.
+The time commitment can entail as little as 15 minutes per interview for consumer products, to a two hour conversation for B2B sales.

-The most significant investment of time can be in recruiting interviewees, which can again vary from a 5 minute walk to the local coffeeshop to a lengthy cold outreach program via LinkedIn, in the case of an entrepreneur with no market access into a highly specialized vertical.
+The most significant investment of time can be in recruiting interviewees, which can again vary from a five minute walk to the local coffeeshop to a lengthy cold outreach program via LinkedIn (in the case of an entrepreneur with no market access into a highly specialized vertical).